-The Australian Government Department of Education and Training provides funding under the Higher Education Disability Support Programme to maintain the ADCET website, the site is hosted by the University of Tasmania.
+The Australian Disability Clearinghouse on Education and Training (ADCET) is funded by the Australian Government Department of Education under the Higher Education Disability Support Program and is hosted by the University of Tasmania.

 ADCET’s mission is to contribute to the improvement of the educational experiences and to the successful outcomes for students with disability in post-secondary education.

 - providing information and practical guidelines to support disability practitioners, teachers and students